Psage23/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions store information in a server like authentication information so you don't have to re-enter credentials with every new request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Hashing passwords, implemant salts and accumlative hashing rounds.

 - [ ] What does bcrypt do to slow down attackers?

+Accumlative hashing rounds.

 - [ ] What are the three parts of the JSON Web Token?

+Header, payload and signature.

 ## Minimum Viable Product